Biotin Interference: Why Your Hair Supplements May Ruin Your Allergy Test

 • Class 3–6 (> 3.5 kU/L): Elevated specific IgE — may indicate stronger sensitisation

 It is important to understand that sensitisation does not always equal clinical allergy.
 A positive IgE result indicates that the immune system has produced antibodies against a particular substance, but this does not automatically mean exposure will cause symptoms.
-Correlation with clinical history is essential, and results should always be reviewed in context.
+Correlation with clinical history is essential, and results should always be reviewed in the context of individual health circumstances.

 When biotin interference is present, these class boundaries can shift artificially — potentially moving a true Class 0 result into Class 1, or suppressing a Class 3 result to appear as Class 0.
 This is why accurate pre-test preparation matters.